RECYCLE NUCLEAR BY-PRODUCTS

-Mission: Promote Economic Recycling Of Nuclear Used Materials Instead Of Dumping Into Million-Year Storage
+Mission: Promote Economic Recycling Of Used Nuclear Materials Instead Of Dumping Into Million-Year Storage & Establish Parallel Plans For Turning Nevada Into The National Carbon-Free Energy Center

 This NevadansCAN Energy Security Action Committee Top-Level Report lays the foundation for potentially huge savings in the operating costs of current and advanced small nuclear plants, highlights the hundreds of billions of potential future economic and business value to NV citizens, and identifies critical national security impacts being hidden from public view by those blocking common sense decisions to open Yucca Mountain (YM) and a nearby National Nuclear Recycling Plant.